solonovamax/ShulkerRespawner/README.md

 You are able to set the language for the plugin to use by changing the `lang` attribute in the config file.

 This project was created by  JoelGodOfwar, with contributions from solonovamax.

+TODO:
+- rewrite the code for the 1.9 version.
+- add official compatibility for newer versions.